magentoexpert/devdocs/src/guides/v2.4/install-gde/install-quick-ref.md

 The following example shows how to install using the command line with the following options:

 *  The Magento software is installed in the `/var/www/html/magento2` directory, which means your storefront URL is `http://192.0.2.5/magento2/`
+   Linux users deploying Plesk with Centos should assume that Magento software is installed in '/var/www/vhosts/example.com/httpdocs/magento2/' and your storefront URL is 'http://example.com/magento2/'

 *  The database server is on the same host as the web server.

    The database name is `magento`, and the username and password are both `magento`